 Short Changing Body Shops

 Insurance companies determine an area’s prevailing rate by calculating the median rate most shops in the area are charging.
 But the median rate is not necessarily the true average rate and can be manipulated through selective sampling.
 Surveys, median figures, and averages don’t take into account important differences between individual shops.
-Collision centers in expensive areas, that employe qualified people, and have state-of-the-art equipment will obviously charge more per hour than shops with unqualified personnel, poorly equipped shop in an inexpensive area.
+Collision centers in expensive areas, that employ qualified people, and have state-of-the-art equipment will obviously charge more per hour than shops with unqualified personnel, poorly equipped shop in an inexpensive area.

 Insurance companies might call certain repair operations “prevailing practices” even though they know the work requires time and is required in order to return the vehicle to its preaccident condition.
 For example, vacuuming up broken glass from a vehicle, it’s time consuming and it’s labor, which should be paid as such.
 But, if some shops don’t charge for this work due to lack of knowledge, forgetfulness, or fear of confrontation, the insurance company might deem this as a prevailing practice and refuse to pay any collision center for this type of work.